Contents

 Like other parks, the dry season remains the best time to visit Ngorongoro Crater.

-The dry season in Tanzania starts from June to October and December through February.
+The dry season in Tanzania runs from June to October and from December to February.

 Despite these popular recommendations for the best time to visit Ngorongoro Crater, the green season should never be taken for granted.